 About the Author

-Magdalena Madej is an Editor at vpnMentor specializing in cybersecurity.
-She has edited a great deal of VPN reviews, comparisons, and user guides.
-Her daily work requires testing VPNs and their new features/latest updates.
-Magda also does a lot of research on cyber safety to stay in the loop on recent trends in the digital world.
+Magdalena Madej is a former Editor at vpnMentor that specialized in cybersecurity.
+She edited a great deal of VPN reviews, comparisons, and user guides.
+Her daily work required testing VPNs and their new features/latest updates.
+Magda also did a lot of research on cyber safety to stay in the loop on recent trends in the digital world.